-- Gastronomic food experience in the culinary district of Lima
+- Gastronomic experience in the culinary district of Lima

-- Tour of Inca ruins in Ollantaytambo & then onto Machu Picchu
+- Tour of ruins in Ollantaytambo & Machu Picchu

-- Scenic bus tour to Puno, stopping at the most picturesque towns along the way
+- Scenic bus tour to Puno, stopping at picturesque towns

 This tour includes some of the best of Cusco & South Peru.
 You'll experience cosmopolitan city life but also different communities out in the country and further south.

 After spending a couple days in Lima, you'll travel to Cusco & journey through the Sacred Valley admiring the beauty and splendor of this valley.
 Then after trekking Huchuy Qosqo, visiting the Inca ruins at Ollantaytambo and being guided through the Incan citadel of Machu Picchu, you´ll begin to head south to Lake Titicaca and appreciate the majesty of this lake and its inhabitants.